willbidstrup/yabp/devnotes.md

 My mind is buzzing with things to do including setting up a  GitHub project and actually joining the Reddit group which created the awesome tutorial.

+# 2020-09-04

+## Part 4

+Today I defined the Field Of View.
+I was not able to get sound working.